Fabio-html/Website_Fabio_Gampl/src/blog/2025-09-07-how-to-think-more-creatively-in-an-unpredictable-world.md

 ---
-title: "Think Creatively: Master Systems Thinking to Build Your Own Path"
+title: How to Use Systems Thinking to Build Your Own Creative Path
 author: Fabio Gampl
 date: 2025-09-07T17:21:00.000+03:00
 tag: